oamorris1/analysis_crew_api/README.md

 ## Contact
 For issues or questions, please open an issue on the GitHub repository or contact the author via email.

----

-This README file gives users and developers detailed information about what the application does, how to install and run it, and how to use its functionality.
-Let me know if you need any modifications or additional details!